 Penetrations through fire-rated assemblies need UL-listed firestopping (DOB inspection item).
 New equipment usually needs a dedicated 240V circuit.
 Condensate needs a gravity drain or a pump with a float switch.
 All three are commonly hidden in 'by others' lines.

-Refrigerant context: see the A2L phaseout decision page for the 2025-2036 EPA timeline.
+Refrigerant context: see the A2L phaseout decision page for the full refrigerant timeline and the New York install rules.

 These ranges reflect labeled, fully-permitted, code-compliant installs by a licensed NYC contractor with manufacturer authorization.
 Sub-permit, non-authorized, or duct-by-others quotes commonly run 20-40% lower upfront — and 2-3x higher over a five-year window once warranty gaps and re-work surface.